About Juliette Morris Williams

 My home and studio is in Nevada City, California.
-I create jewelry and mixed media pieces using found objects and metalwork.
+In addition to painting, I also create jewelry and mixed media pieces using found objects and metalwork.
 The processes I use are as natural as I can make them; for example, I use salt water for etching metal (not chemicals), and ammonia, fire, salt and plants to color metal.
 All of the pieces have stories, and I work to tell them as best I can.

 I have been curator and Artist-In-Residence of the Osborn/Woods Gallery at the Miners Foundry in Nevada City, California since 2016.
 It is a community gallery with a collective of a total of 7 members, and we hold shows about 9 times a year.
 The shows are curated and open to Nevada County artists.